Zorkats/Karon/README.md

 ### 🚀 How to Use

-1. Open Karon by running `main.py`.
+1. Open Karon by running `main.py`..
-2. Select a folder containing your academic papers in PDF format.
-3. Use the tabs to access the available tools:
+2. Use the tabs to access the available tools:
-   - **Download**: Download papers from Sci-Hub.
-   - **Quotes**: Create and organize academic quotes.
-4. Export your quotes and results in the desired format.
+   - **Download Papers**
+   - **Query Builder**
+   - **Query Optimizer**
+   - **WordCloud**
+   - **Statistics**

 # 👨‍💻 Contributions

 Contributions are welcome!
-If you have ideas, suggestions, feature requests or encounter an issue, please feel free to leave an issue.
+If you have ideas, suggestions, feature requests or encounter an issue, please feel free to leave an issue, I swear I will look at it eventually.

+### TODO
+-Implement multi-language support.
+-Add more identifiers beside DOIs.
+(Like PMID) -Implement the Statistics Tab on it's full capacity, including a Deep Learning model to resume the papers you downloaded.
+-Implement an executable file for people that does not want to install Python and the dependencies.
+-More to come!

+### 🌟FAQ
+ **¿Why did you make this program?**
+ This program was born after I was tasked on an investigation on my university to make a webscrapper to download multiple papers, for the purpose of doing an SLR.
+The thing that I noticed, is that a lot of tools and webscrappers were either outdated, behind a paywall, or they simply didn't work.
+So after I made the initial version for the investigation, I kept working on it to make it a fully made program with GUI and features, so people would find it and use it without having a lot of problems.
+ **¿Why the name Karon?**
+ This is funny because, while I was developing this, I was playing ASTLIBRA Revision, a very good JRPG which has probably became one of my favorite games ever made.
+I would spent a whole hour writing about it, but the thing is one of the protagonists (which is a talking crow, hence the logo) is named Karon.
+And considering Sci-hub's logo is also a crow, I thought it was fitting.

 ### 🛡️ License